lyrgard/ffbeEquip/README.md

 ## Enable CORS (Cross Origin Resource Sharing)
 CORS needs to be enabled so that anyone may read the Firebase files when given a builder link.

+This section is only needed if you use firebase with your local instance.

   1)  Go to https://console.cloud.google.com/home
   2)  Click "Activate Google Cloud Shell" in the top right, this will open a terminal shell
   3)  Create a file called `cors.json` and open it with an editor (e.g. vim, nano, etc...)